Tuscany Travel Guide: Best Things to Do in Tuscany

 After the guided tour, cross the iconic Ponte Vecchio with its old shops spanning over the Arno River and enjoy the beautiful Boboli Gardens on the other side of the bridge.
 For the most beautiful sunset view overlooking Florence head to Piazzale Michelangelo.
 The view from up there is simply breathtaking!

-Go Wine Tasting in Chianti
+2. Go wine tasting in Chianti

-Wander the Streets of Siena
+3. Wander through the historic streets of Siena

 Siena is located south of Florence and belongs to the most charming cities in Tuscany.
 Wander the beautiful, old cobblestone streets in-between historic brick buildings.
 The old town of Siena, in fact, has been declared a UNESCO World Heritage Site.